 As a responsible luxury goods company, our vision is to create long-term value for our business and wider society, while preserving our heritage in quality, craftsmanship and innovation.

-As, respectively supporter and members of the Responsible Jewellery Council (‘RJC’), Richemont and its Maisons have been driving force in ensuring trust and promoting responsible sourcing of diamonds, gold and other precious metals and best practices across the industry.
+As respectively supporter and members of the Responsible Jewellery Council (‘RJC’), Richemont and its Maisons have been a driving force in ensuring trust and promoting responsible sourcing of diamonds, gold and other precious metals and best practices across the industry.
 With regard to certification to enhance trust, our Maisons have chosen the RJC certification standards, in conjunction with our own standards and policies.
 Together, those standards cover a wide range of sustainability issues, including: human rights and labour standards; environmental management; and business ethics.
 More than 90% of the Group’s sales were made by certified RJC members.
 Not only do we encourage our upstream suppliers and our downstream distribution partners to make the same choice, we also directly support the RJC’s efforts with regard to gold and diamond supply chains.

 We know that there is always more to do regarding such corporate and industry-wide CSR efforts and we strive to improve each year.